mholling/nswtopo/README.markdown

 ## Reference Topo Maps

-These layers (`reference-topo-1` and `reference-topo-2`, or simply `reference` as shortcut) contain lower-resolution topographic map raster images available from various NSW government mapping sites.
+These layers (`reference-topo-s1`, `reference-topo-s2` and `reference-topo-current`, or simply `reference` as shortcut) contain lower-resolution topographic map raster images at various points in time (oldest, older and current, respectively).
 They are useful to have as a reference for comparison against the output of this software.

 ## Vegetation